IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

+!!!!
+WORK IN PROGRESS

-# Visualize Food Insecurity with Watson Studio and Cognos Analytics
+# Visualize Credit Risk with Watson Studio and Cognos Analytics

 This code pattern showcases the integration between Watson Studio and Cognos Analytics by guiding the user through an examination of data related to a growing problem in the United States, the issue of food insecurites and its associated factors.